docker/cli/docs/reference/commandline/context_update.md

 key                 Path to TLS key file skip-tls-verify     Skip TLS certificate validation

-Kubernetes endpoint config:

-NAME                 DESCRIPTION
-from                 Copy Kubernetes endpoint configuration from an existing context config-file          Path to a Kubernetes config file context-override     Overrides the context set in the kubernetes config file namespace-override   Overrides the namespace set in the kubernetes config file

 Example:

 $ docker context update my-context --description "some description" --docker "host=tcp://myserver:2376,ca=~/ca-file,cert=~/cert-file,key=~/key-file"

 Options:
-      --default-stack-orchestrator string   Default orchestrator for
-                                            stack operations to use with
-                                            this context
-                                            (swarm|kubernetes|all)
       --description string                  Description of the context
       --docker stringToString               set the docker endpoint
-                                            (default [])
-      --kubernetes stringToString           set the kubernetes endpoint
                                             (default [])
 ```